My Early Recovery Tips

 You can do this.
 I believe in you, and you should believe in you too.
 There is so much ahead of you, a life being free from sugar and processed food!

-I wrote this poem when I was struggling with problem drinking and coming to terms with the fact I needed to quit it for good.
-I still read it every now and then and it reminds me powerfully to let the sad things be true, and to not cheat myself by numbing the pain away with sugar, alcohol, or anything else.
+I want to leave you with this.
+I wrote this poem in the depth of my addiction, trying desperately to get free.
+I still read it every now and then and it reminds me powerfully to let the sad things be true, and to not cheat myself by numbing the pain away with sugar, food, alcohol, or anything else.

 I dedicate this to you.
 You can do it.
 Do it for yourself.